 Presently, the System consists of three different benefit structures, which are administrated according to their specifications in the Act.
 For all plan members, excluding System 2000 program participants, the level of contributions established by law is 8.275% of the employee salary.
 Under System 2000, employee's contributions range from 8.275% to 10% of the salary, as specified by the employee.
-Under all structures, employers' contributions are stated by law at 9.275% of the employee salary.
+Under all structures, employers' contributions are 9.275% of the employee salary.